jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 It is hard to love programming languages.
 I don't think that I love Swift.
 I used to say that I loved Ruby.
-I have since used other languages like the Dart programming languages.
+I have since used other languages like the Dart programming language.
 Swift to me has been energizing.
 Being able to create native programs while using a language with a scripting language feel to it is remarkable.
 To me, it's better than Python, Go, etc. I have tried many languages like them but never really grew fond of them.
 I need my OOP.
 I need my dynamic